JSQLParser/JSqlParser/README.md

 **Please write in English, since it's the language most of the dev team knows.**

-Also I would like to know about needed examples or documentation stuff.
+Any requests for examples or any particular documentation will be most welcome.

 ## Extensions in the latest SNAPSHOT version 4.5

-- Add support for `...
-ALTER COLUMN ...
-DROP DEFAULT`

 Additionally, we have fixed many errors and improved the code quality and the test coverage.